Sunday, 10 December 2017

 CopyrightCharleyJai

 You took took part in my 'Layers' photography project (I've included some of the images in this article) and we had so much fun!
 How important is it to you that your audience see different sides to Linda E?
 "It's extremely important, I am a human being and a multifaceted one at that which is a good thing.
-Different parts of me may appeal to different people, so I do want to show as many sides of me as possible".
+Different parts of me may appeal to different people, so I want to show as many sides of me as possible".

 CopyrightCharleyJai